sptrakesh/config-db/README.md

 ### Notifications
 A notification system is available when services are run in a cluster.
-There is no cluster management/coordination at present.  *Peer* instances are assumed run independently (multi-master setup).
-A simple notification system has been implemented, that will attempt to keep the independent nodes in sync.
+There is no cluster management/coordination at present.  *Peer* instances are assumed to run independently (multi-master setup).
+A simple notification system has been implemented which will attempt to keep the independent nodes in sync.
 Notifications are primarily useful when using a cluster of instances that are also used as a L1/L2 cache on top of application databases.
 Notifications are sent asynchronously and hence will only achieve eventual consistency in the best